 Video Memory [VRAM]

 Radeon RX 580 and RX 590 cards come with 8GB GDDR5 memory having 256-bit interface with memory speed of 8 Gbps that translates into memory bandwidth of 256 GB/s.
 On the other side, GeForce GTX 1060 comes with 6GB GDDR5 / GDDR5X memory having 192-bit interface, 8 Gbps memory speed that gives memory bandwidth of 192 GB/s.
 However, there is also a 9Gbps GDDR5 version available for GTX 1060 that offers memory bandwidth of 216 GB/s, but this card is very rare.
 The main advantage of having a GDDR5X variant is that you can overclock its memory to a much higher speed (10Gbps or more) and can get more performance out of it.

-So, in terms of memory department, Radeon RX 580 and RX 590 clearly have an edge over GTX 1060 because they have higher memory and bandwidth, which can prove very beneficial in upcoming AAA games that require much faster and higher amount of VRAM for storing graphics textures and their processing and to play them smoothly at higher resolutions, particularly at 1440p and 4K.
+So, in terms of memory department, Radeon RX 580 and RX 590 clearly have an edge over GTX 1060 because they have higher memory and bandwidth, which can prove very beneficial in upcoming AAA games that require a much faster and higher amount of VRAM for storing graphics textures and their processing and to play them smoothly at higher resolutions, particularly at 1440p and 4K.

 The features that are common to all these three graphics cards include support for DirectX 12, OpenGL 4.5, Vulkan support, and all of them are VR-ready graphics cards.
-When it comes to in-game screen tearing preventive technology then Radeon RX 580 and RX 590 comes with AMD FreeSync 2 while GeForce GTX 1060 has got G-Sync to its name.
+When it comes to in-game screen tearing preventive technology then Radeon RX 580 and RX 590 come with AMD FreeSync 2 while GeForce GTX 1060 has got G-Sync to its name.

 Radeon RX 590 and RX 580 cards support multi-GPU CrossFire technology that allows you to run multiple RX 580 or RX 590 cards on the same motherboard for increased performance and productivity.
 On the other hand, GTX 1060 lacks support for SLI and cannot be run in a multi-GPU configuration.

 Here are the gaming benchmarks of Radeon RX 590, RX 580, and GeForce GTX 1060 in various popular games at 1080p and 1440p resolutions.